JeyDotC/Hirudo/src/README.md

 * A *Modules* folder.
 This one contains a series of directories, each one represents a Module.
 A *Module* is the implamentation of a use case and is equivalent to controllers in an MVC architecture.

+* The *ext* folder stores your application's configuration and libraries.

 So, to create an application you just need to create a directory with this structure: